-Ian and Wesley are best friends going all the way back to Boy Scouts.
-Wes has been one of the "go-to" upright bass guys in the Seattle rockabilly scene for years.
+Ian and Wesley are best friends going all the way back to Boy Scouts and have always shared a passion for roots music.
 When Ian began writing folk-y, alt-country songs and hitting the open mics during his stint in film school, it made perfect sense to team up with his old scouting buddy.
-They added Steve Andrea on lead guitar and a few more guys, then recorded a six song e.p. at the Kill Room in 2012.
+They added Steve Andrea on lead guitar and a few more guys, then recorded a six song e.p. at Kill Room Studios in 2013.

 The CD was well received by fans and critics and is currently represented through the Play Network, helping put Blackheart Honeymoon into the ear holes of shoppers at the Gap, Nordstrom's and Starbucks around the country.

-So, Ian, Wes & Steve tracked down Dusty and Adrienne, and for nearly two years, the quintet has been rapidly entrenching itself in Seattle's roots-rock/americana/indie-rock community.
+So, Ian, Wes & Steve tracked down Dusty and Adrienne, and for the past two years, the quintet has been rapidly entrenching itself in Seattle's roots-rock/americana/indie-rock community.
 Their second performance together was for CW11’s local hit television show, Band in Seattle (aired March 2014).
-Now, the group regularly gigs around town, sharing the stages of the Crocodile, Tractor, High Dive, and the Sunset with other up & coming hopefuls like Star Anna, Prom Queen, Vaudeville Etiquette, and Telekinesis.
+Now, the group regularly gigs around town, sharing the stages of the Crocodile, Tractor, High Dive, and the Sunset with other up & coming hopefuls like Star Anna, Prom Queen, Vaudeville Etiquette, and the Swearengens.

 Ian Prebo - Vocals/Acoustic Guitar